threefoldtech/info_grid/src/documentation/threefold_token/storing_tft/tf_connect_app.md

 That's it!
 You've recovered your account.

-## Move Farm from the TF Connect App to the TF Portal (polkadot.js)
+## Import Farm from the TF Connect App to the TF Dashboard

-If you want to move your farm from the ThreeFold Connect App to the portal.grif.tf (polkadot.js), follow these steps.
-Note that you cannot, for now, move your farm from the Portal to the ThreeFold Connect App.
+If you want to import your farm from the ThreeFold Connect app to the ThreeFold Dashboard, follow these steps.
+You will need to use the old version of the Dashboard for this ([https://old.dashboard.grid.tf](https://old.dashboard.grid.tf)).

+Note that as of now, you cannot import your farm from the TF Dashboard to the ThreeFold Connect app, but it is possible to import your wallet.

 First, you want to find the TF Chain Secret, this is, in short, a hex version of the private key.
 To find the secret, head over to the *Farmer migration* (via the TF Menu).

-In the *Farming migration* section, click on the arrow (in green here) of the farm you want to export on the ThreeFold Portal.
+In the *Farming migration* section, click on the arrow (in green here) of the farm you want to export on the ThreeFold Dashboard.

 ![farming_tf_wallet_45](./img/farming_tf_wallet_45.png)